AUTISTIC INTELLIGENCE

 1. Hyperfocus.

-Hyperfocus is an inherent neurophysiological anomaly – the perpetual and unrelenting state of intense single-minded concentration fixated on one thought pattern at a time, to the exclusion of everything else, including one’s own feelings.
-Hyperfocus is the underlying factor responsible for the autistic person’s withdrawal into an inner world that is entirely mental.
+Hyperfocus is the perpetual and unrelenting state of intense, single-minded concentration fixated on one thought pattern at a time, to the exclusion of everything else, including one’s feelings.
+It is the underlying factor responsible for the autistic person’s withdrawal into an entirely mental inner world.

 Hyperfocus keeps a person’s awareness trapped in the intellectual/analytical left frontal lobe with little ability to access whatever may be happening in the right frontal lobe, where emotions and social connectivity are felt.
 Autistic hyperfocus explains most traits of Asperger syndrome.

-4. Photorealistic thinking.
 In her book, The Autistic Brain, Temple Grandin presents three types of specialized thinking.
 They are the photorealistic visual thinkers who think the way she does, math/pattern thinkers, and word thinkers.
-For autistic and photo-realistic visual thinkers, such as Grandin, understanding comes from being able to see and work through a concept in images, creating what is in effect, a virtual reality program that plays out in the brain.
-In this manner, Grandin, who didn’t speak until she was almost 4, conceptualized down to minute details her design for a humane livestock restraint system now used on nearly half of the cattle in the U.S.
+For autistic and photo-realistic visual thinkers, such as Grandin, understanding comes from seeing and working through a concept in images, creating what is, in effect, a virtual reality program that plays out in the brain.
+In this manner, Grandin, who didn’t speak until she was almost four, conceptualized down to minute details her design for a humane livestock restraint system now used on nearly half of the cattle in the U.S.

 ”Visual thinking is an asset for an equipment designer.
 I am able to ‘see’ how all the parts of a project fit together and see potential problems”.
 She began to think of herself as having a powerful digital workstation in her head, capable of running instantaneous searches through a massive library of stored images and generating 3-D videos from the sketches on her drafting table.

-Likewise, Nicola Tesla, possibly the greatest inventor of all time, was a photorealistic visual thinker.
-He embarked on his career as an inventor when he discovered that he could visualize theoretical machines in minute detail and even set them running in his mind, tweaking his design as parts wore out.
+Likewise, Nikola Tesla, possibly the greatest inventor of all time, was a photorealistic visual thinker.
+He embarked on his career as an inventor when he discovered he could visualize theoretical machines in minute detail.
+He even set them running in his mind, tweaking his design as parts wore out.
 “I needed no models, drawings, or experiments,” Tesla recalled in his memoir.
-“I could picture them all as real . . .
-It is absolutely immaterial to me whether I run my turbine in thought or test it in my shop.
+“I could picture them all as real… It is immaterial to me whether I run my turbine in thought or test it in my shop.
 I even note if it is out of balance.”

-Sometimes the degree of imaginative thought can lead to an interest in fiction, both as a reader and author.
+Sometimes, the degree of imaginative thought can lead to an interest in fiction as a reader and author.
 Some children, especially girls, with AS can develop the ability to use imaginary friends, characters, and worlds to write some remarkable fiction.
 This could lead to success as an author of fiction for children or adults.
-For example, both Hans Christian Anderson and Lewis Carrol had Asperger’s syndrome.
+For example, Hans Christian Anderson and Lewis Carrol had Asperger’s syndrome.

 THE WORLD WITHOUT ASPERGER’S PEOPLE

-However, if the genes that caused autism were eliminated, there might be a terrible price to pay.
+If the genes that caused autism were eliminated, there might be a terrible price to pay.
 Efforts to eradicate autism from the gene pool could put humankind’s future at risk by purging the same qualities that had advanced culture, science, and technological innovation for millennia.
-Persons with bits of these traits are more creative, or possibly even geniuses.
+People with bits of these traits are more creative, or possibly geniuses.
 If science eliminated these genes, maybe the whole world would be taken over by accountants.

 Mathematicians, Physicists, Chemists, Biologists: Sir Isaac Newton, Henry Cavendish, Charles Darwin, Nikola Tesla, Marie-Curie, Albert Einstein, Paul Dirac, Barbara McClintock.
 Alan Turing, Carl Sagan.